 - For the Fish

 - 1/8 teaspoon freshly grated nutmeg

-- 1-1/2 cups uncooked basmati rice, soaked for 10 minutes & drained
+- 1-1/2 cups uncooked basmati rice, soaked for 10 minutes and drained

 - 1 teaspoon Nine Spice Mix (recipe follows)